Dileep-royal/Data-Structures-and-Algorithms/DSAwithKunal/Notes/String.md

 System.out.println(a==b); // true
 ```

-We have separate memory for string in heap memory called String constant pool.
+We have separate memory for string in heap memory called `String constant pool`.

-Two reference variable stores same object, then Both reference variable refers to only one object.
+Two reference variable stores same object, then `Both reference variable refers to only one object`.

 ### Strings are immutable